AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

    - Subprograms
    - et cetera

-* All names must be declared before used
+* All names must be declared before use

    - Most names must be explicitly declared